logzio/logz-docs/_source/user-guide/k360/index.md

 ##### Auto refresh

-Your Kubernetes 360 dashboard is set to **auto refresh every 60 seconds** to provide you with the most recent data.
+Your Kubernetes 360 application is set to **auto refresh every 60 seconds** to provide you with the most recent data.
 Hover over the refresh button to see when the data was last updated.

 Click on the button to stop the auto refresh.
 This allows you to investigate an issue or focus on your Kubernetes environment's current state.
 Click on the button again to turn auto refresh on.